ecssiah/libgdx-and-jruby/README.md

 Getting A Player Setup
 ----------------------

-Now, I'll stop going through every line of code and just point out the key ideas.
-The full source is in the TestGame folder in this repository.
-You should be able to import it directly into Eclipse as a project if you're on Linux.
-Add the Player.rb, PlayerListener.rb, and PlayerContactListener.rb scripts.
+There are three scripts involved in getting the player up and running.
+Player.rb, PlayerListener.rb, and PlayerContactListener.rb.
+I won't cover every detail, but I'll try and get the key ideas.
+Rely on the full source to make sure you have everything.

      class Player